ShivZzz/boston_housing/README.md

 # Machine Learning Engineer Nanodegree
-This project is part of Udacity Machine Learning Engineer Nanodegree

 # Model Evaluation and Validation
 ## Project: Predicting Boston Housing Prices

+This project is part of Udacity Machine Learning Engineer Nanodegree.
+The followings are project instructions and guidelines.
+The project report is provided in `boston_housing.ipynb`.

 ### Install